AMDESE/pmic-error-injection-bmc/README.md

 2. The next method is the method which connects the BMC to the SSH and prints the error registers of the certain error that you requested to shutdown/hang the system.

-3.Most of the other methods except for the last one are all methods are for the errors.
+3. Most of the other methods except for the last one are all methods are for the errors.
 They will print out the error and the command and say if a fatal, non-fatal, or a vendor-specific error has been printed and that will determine if an AC cycle is required.

-4.The final method is a print menu method which prints out all the options of the errors: the MISC errors, the under voltage and the over voltage errors when you run the program.
+4. The final method is a print menu method which prints out all the options of the errors: the MISC errors, the under voltage and the over voltage errors when you run the program.
 The print menu will show that the command is running with a print statement

 **The Main Function:**